 You should complete a thorough property inspection with your employee before they move in, accurately documenting the condition of the property.
 This helps ensure that you don't wrongly blame your new employee for any existing damage and any new damage, either careless or deliberate, is easily identified.

-What is the relationship between accommodation and ensuring my employees are being paid at least minimum wage for every hour worked?
+What is the relationship between accommodation and the minimum wage?

 The Ministry of Business, Innovation and Employment outlines that: